Current Music Student Resources

 Recitals and concerts, an important co-curricular activity for all students, are an indispensable part of the training for a career in music.
 All music majors are required to attend the weekly Departmental Recital on Tuesdays at 11 a.m. in the Recital Hall.
 Your grade for your applied lessons will be reduced one letter grade if you do not attend at least 75% of these recitals (6 out of 8).
 Students should perform on a recital at least once each semester.
 To apply for a performance date you need to fill out a Departmental Recital and Accompanist Request form and give it to Dr. Stephanie Bruning in room 329G.
 You will find more information on Canvas.
 Click here for the Fall 2019 Student Weekly Recital/Studio Class schedule.

 Each student enrolled in the music major is required to perform an undergraduate recital in the 8th semester of enrollment in applied lessons and in the 4th semester for students enrolled at the graduate degree program.
 Recitals are presented in the fall and spring semesters.
 Once the student and teacher have determined readiness At least 30 days prior to the recital date the student in consultation with the principle applied teacher must present a hearing before the music faculty in their particular concentration in the major.

 Each student enrolled in Applied Lessons in the music major must perform a jury examination before the music faculty in the area of concentration at the end of each semester.
 The jury examination dates and guidelines are listed in the syllabus each semester.
 More information is available on Blackboard.

 Prior to completing the degree program the student will be administered the Music Comprehensive Examination.
 Those dates can be found on the university academic calendar.
 Study guides are available.

-Student Handbooks (See Blackboard)
+Student Handbooks (See Canvas)

 Phi Mu Alpha Sinfonia - Established in 1898 - Pi Eta Chapter - Chartered in 2001